 Andrew joined Watsi on November 5th, 2015.
 Seven years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Andrew's most recent donation supported Samuel, a 41-year-old casual laborer from Kenya, to fund fracture surgery to heal in his face and right hand.
+Andrew's most recent donation supported Norelien, a baby boy from Haiti, to fund surgery to drain excess fluid from his brain.

 Andrew has funded healthcare for 94 patients in 12 countries.